Installing and Configuring Spring Cloud® Data Flow for PCF

 Still in the Settings tab, click Errands.

-Each of the four lifecycle errands can be set to run conditionally (When Changed), always (On), or not at all (Off).
+Spring Cloud Data Flow has four lifecycle errands.
+In PCF 2.2 and later, each errand can be set to always run (On) or to never run (Off).
+In PCF 2.1 and earlier, errands can also be set to run conditionally (When Changed).
 Pivotal recommends that all Spring Cloud Data Flow lifecycle errands be set to always run (On).